Astros vs. Giants Player Props Betting Odds

-Player prop bet options for Kyle Tucker, Thairo Estrada and others are listed when the Houston Astros host the San Francisco Giants at Minute Maid Park on Tuesday (first pitch at 8:10 PM ET).
+Player prop bet odds for Kyle Tucker, Thairo Estrada and others are listed when the Houston Astros host the San Francisco Giants at Minute Maid Park on Wednesday (at 2:10 PM ET).

 Bet on this matchup or its props with DraftKings!